EnglishEN

 Conclusion example 2:

-When turned off, the high and low pressures are both 5 bar.
-With the engine and air conditioning on, the low pressure drops to 2 bar and the high pressure rises to 12.0 bar.
-The pump engages, and the air conditioning should now cool effectively.
+With the system off, high and low pressures are 5 bar.
+With the engine and A/C switched on, low pressure drops to 2 bar and high pressure rises to 12.0 bar.
+The pump engages and the A/C should, in principle, now cool properly.

-We measure a temperature of 13.2 °C on the outlet line of the evaporator with an infrared thermometer.
+We measure a temperature of 13.2 °C on the evaporator outlet line with an infrared thermometer.
 This is significantly higher than the 6 °C in example 1.

-• The low pressure is again 2 bar, so the evaporation temperature of the refrigerant is 1 °C;
+• Low pressure is again 2 bar, so the evaporating temperature of the refrigerant is 1 °C;

 Pressures and temperatures with the engine off:

-Pressures and temperatures measured with the engine running at 2000 rpm and 15 minutes of air conditioning operation:
+Pressures and temperatures measured with the engine running at 2000 rpm and the A/C switched on for 15 min:

 1. 24 bar, 98 °C